Discover what is relevant for you.

 "Internal Politics and Digital Initiatives" Slide Deck

-Here are the slides used during the webinar I did with MITSloan in July.
+Here are the slides used during the webinar I did with MITSloan in July 2018.
 The attendees had lots of good questions and I'm writing up the ones there was no time to answer.
 Stay tuned!
-How to handle internal politics that block digital initiatives from Jane McConnell

 Gig vs. Traditional Mindset - 8 Behaviors

 Figure 1 for "How a Gig Mindset Inside Organizations Will Shape Our Future", published on LinkedIn and as part of a series of posts for the 10th Global Peter Drucker Forum blog.
 The framework for the gig mindset research started with a description of 8 contrasting behaviors.
 The version you see above is the current result after many hours of conversation and refinements with the Gig Mindset Advisory Board.

 I’ve started a series of briefing notes about the organization in the digital age.
 They cover different facets of digital transformation: leadership, change, enterprise entrepreneurship, individual development, along with other topics and challenges.